John Lyon (school founder)

-John Lyon (1514–1592) was a significant English landowner, who by 1564 had the largest land-rental income in Harrow, and who was the founder of Harrow School and the John Lyon's Charity.
-The John Lyon School was named as such in his recognition.
+John Lyon (c.1514 – 1592) was an English armigerous yeoman-landowner who was the founder of Harrow School and the John Lyon's Charity.
+The John Lyon School was named after him.
 The Harrow School house, Lyon's, is also named after him.
-He was a member of the Anglo-Norman Lyons family, and was a first cousin of Sir John Lyon, who was Lord Mayor of London for 1554 to 1555.

-Life
+Family

-John Lyon, who was born in 1514, and resided at Preston Hall, was a member of the Anglo-Norman Lyons family that owned estates at Harrow-on-the-Hill.
-He was the son of John Lyon (b. c.1450), and the first cousin of Sir John Lyon, who was Lord Mayor of London in 1553–1554, who was a member of the Worshipful Company of Grocers.
-John descended from another John Lyon, who in 1370 received land at Kingsbury (of the parish of Edgware).
-Some sources identify his mother as a woman named Joan who married his father: others identify his mother as Emma Hedde (b. c.1470).
+John Lyon, who was born c.
+1514, and resided at the 15th-century Preston Hall, was a descendant of the Lyons family of Warkworth, Northamptonshire, that owned estates at Harrow-on-the-Hill.
+He was the son of John Lyon (b. c.
+1450), who descended from another John Lyon, who in 1370 received land at Kingsbury in the parish of Edgware.

+He was the first-cousin of Sir John Lyon or Lyons (1514 - 1564), who was Lord Mayor of London from 1554 to 1555, who was a member of the Worshipful Company of Grocers.

+The 19th century Dictionary of National Biography identifies his mother as a woman named Joan who married his father: but some less-reliable sources identify his mother as Emma Hedde (b. c.1470).

-Lyon died on 3 October 1592 without issue: and his wife, Joan, died on 30 August 1608.
-Both he and his wife were buried in St Mary's, Harrow on the Hill, where they have memorials.
-A monumental brass bearing the effigies of John and his wife, that had an inscription, was removed from the floor during a restoration, and placed against a wall of the church.
+Lyon died on 3 October 1592 without issue: and his wife died on 30 August 1608.
+Both were buried in St Mary's, Harrow on the Hill, where they were commemorated by a monumental brass of their effigies that had an inscription, that was removed from the floor during a restoration, and placed against a wall.
 However, in 1888, a marble slab with a Latin inscription was laid over his grave.

 Charities

 John Lyon by 1564 had the largest land-rental income in Harrow, and was in 1572 the founder, with a Royal Charter, of Harrow School, and of the John Lyon's Charity.
-The John Lyon School was given his name by the founders ie the governors of Harrow School.
-A Harrow School house, Lyon's, is named after him, but the Harrow School buildings that were built after his death were built by and named after another John Lyon.
+The John Lyon School was given his name by its founders who were the governors of Harrow School.
+A Harrow School house, Lyon's, is named after him, but the Harrow School buildings that were built after his death were built by, and named after, a different John Lyon.

-Lyon established a trust for the maintenance of Harrow Road and Edgware Road, for which the income from his estate is dispensed by John Lyon's Charity, which grants for charities and for state schools of young people in nine London boroughs: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Kensington & Chelsea, Harrow, and the Cities of London and Westminster.
+Lyon established a trust for the maintenance of Harrow Road and Edgware Road, from which the income from his estate is dispensed by John Lyon's Charity to charities and state-schools in nine London boroughs: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Kensington & Chelsea, Harrow, and the Cities of London and Westminster.
 Lyon's family had a lion in its coat of arms that is represented as a supporter in the contemporary coat of arms of the London Borough of Brent, and as a crest in the contemporary coat of arms of the London Borough of Harrow.